 What is External Penetration Testing?

-An external penetration test – Is a security assessment conducted through the Internet by an ‘attacker’ with no preliminary knowledge of your system.
+External Penetration Testing is a security assessment conducted through the Internet by an ‘attacker’ with no preliminary knowledge of your system.
 Such a test provides organisations with an understanding of how their business looks to a hacker or malicious actor on the other side of the internet.
-Such ‘Black Hat’ exercises are conducted with or without client management awareness
+Such ‘Black Hat’ exercises are conducted with or without client management awareness.